 Keis is a Senior Lecturer in psychology at Victoria University and a registered psychologist with expertise in gambling cognition.
 He is also a member of the Institute for Health and Sport, one of two flagship research institutes at Victoria University.

 His research interests are in the area of gambling behaviour and cognition.
 He has a special interest in culture and gambling, the role of erroneous gambling-related beliefs and superstition in risk taking, as well as the understanding of luck, chance and winning probabilities.
-Keis served at the National Association for Gambling Studies Inc. (Australia) as NAGS Secretary for two terms from 2008 to 2012.
+Keis is a registered psychologist and a member of the Australian Psychological Society, Inc. and the Victorian State Representative member (2019-2020) of the National Association for Gambling Studies, Inc. where he had previously served at the National Association for Gambling Studies Inc. (Australia) as NAGS Secretary for two terms from 20098 to 2012.

 Keis is the Editor-in-Chief of the Asian Journal of Gambling Issues and Public Health, the first peer-reviewed English language research journal with a focus on gambling in culturally-diverse communities.
 He was also an Honorary Research Fellow (honorary adjunct appointment) in the China Center for Lottery Studies at Peking University from 2011 to 2013.

 Keis received his BA and MA (Psychology) from Sophia University in Tokyo, Japan and received his PhD (Educational Psychology) from the University of Illinois at Urbana-Champaign in the United States.
 Before joining Victoria University, Keis worked as a post-graduate research fellow in the University of Western Australia.

 Bellringer, M., & Ohtsuka, K. (2017).
 Gambling harms - Understanding and reducing disparities for certain populations